-IFRS 9 "Financial Instruments" came into force with effect from January 1, 2018, replacing IAS 39 "Financial Instruments: Recognition and Measurement".
+IFRS 9 "Financial Instruments" came into effect on January 1, 2018, replacing IAS 39 "Financial Instruments: Recognition and Measurement".
 This standard amends the classifications of financial instruments, their impairment criteria and establishes new criteria for assigning hedging instruments.

 2.11.1 Financial assets